codemagic-ci-cd/cli-tools/README.md

 This will install all required dependencies specified in the `poetry.lock` file.

-Source code of the project lives inside the `src` directory and tests are implemented in `tests` directory.
+The source code of the project lives inside the `src` directory and tests are implemented in the `tests` directory.

 ### Code style and formatting